 I sort of read her the riot act, too, but she’s smart enough to stay silent unless I ask a specific question.
 I have no specific questions since it’s physically impossible for a corporation to do to itself what I want them to do.
 So tomorrow, out of my own pocket, even though I have, hooray, a HOME WARRANTY, I’ll pay 900 bucks to get hot water again.
 And yes, if you want, I’ll gladly supply names of the offending parties as well as the nice guy in Denton who promises to bring me hot water once again.

 Oh, and I just got an email.
 Their records indicate…..here, I’ll just paste it: “Our records indicate your service work order is complete.
 If you continue to experience problems with your covered item, log into MyAccount to let us know.
 We value your feedback.

 Please rate your experience with SIRIUS PLUMBING & AIR CONDITIONING INC by clicking below.
 Thank you for choosing American Home Shield®.”
 Then there’s a link for feedback, which they will surely regret soon enough.

-Review about: American Home Shield Homeowners Policy Claim.
+Product or Service Mentioned: American Home Shield Homeowners Policy Claim.

 Reason of review: Warranty issue.